 Georgia received over $239 million in FMF Since 1997.
 In 2017 Georgia FMF budget was

-Funds from the Foreign Military Financing are being fully utilized and allocated to training and equipment programs and armed forces capability development.
+Funds from the Foreign Military Financing are being fully utilized and allocated to training and equipment programs and defence forces capability development.